IFCS | A Denver Area Food Bank and More to Nourish Lives

 HelpingHandsForTheHolidays-Logo-Long-RGB

-On Wednesday, December 14, 2022, we were able to distribute gifts for 322 kids and 25 seniors, as well as food to 152 families!
-Thank you to all the generous donors who provided gifts and food to brighten the holidays for families in need, and the 35 volunteers who helped pull off this great feat of organization!
+On Wednesday, December 10, 2025, we were able to distribute gifts for 311 kids, as well as food to 151 families – all were 1st time participants in IFCS’ Helping Hands for the Holidays.
+Thanks to all the generous donors who provided gifts and food to brighten the holidays for families in need, and all the volunteers who helped pull off this great feat of organization!

-Special thanks to our Community Partners who helped us out:
+Special thanks to our dedicated Volunteers and Community Partners who helped us out:

-Thanks to Jackie, one of our Resource Navigators, and Tara, our Volunteer Coordinator, who squeezed in time to take photos of the event!
+Thanks to Tara Magaña, our Volunteer Coordinator, who squeezed in time to capture photos on this very busy day!

 Non-Discrimination Statement